lvgl/lv_apps/src/lv_settings/README.md

 In `event_cb`
 - `LV_EVENT_CLICKED`, `LV_EVENT_SHORT_CLICKED`, `LV_EVENT_LONG_PRESSED` is sent when the list button is clicked
-- `LV_EVENT_REFRESH` is sent when the new page, open by this button, needs to be created again.
-(When go to the created page with *Back* button)
+- `LV_EVENT_REFRESH` is sent when the new page, opened by this button, needs to be created again.
+(When going back to the created page with *Back* button)

 #### Button
 Referred as  `LV_SETTINGS_TYPE_BTN`,